lundjrl/data-management-tool/README.md

 ./start
 ```

-Open http://localhost:8055/ with your browser to see the API running.
+Open http://localhost:8056/ with your browser to see the API running.

-The API has swagger doc support baked in, check the result at http://localhost:8055/swagger
+The API has swagger doc support baked in, check the result at http://localhost:8056/swagger

 ### Adding ENV variables

 All Env vars need to be added to `.env` as well as typed in `./env.ts` for type safety.

+### Setting up a database

+Running the start command should spin up an empty postgres database for you.

+To apply the `prisma/schema.prisma` db schema to postgres, run `./bun run db:schema:push`

+To overwrite the prisma schema with your local db, run `./bun run db:schema:pull`

+For general prisma help, run `./bun run db:help`